Skip to main content

 Additionally, a certified physician must certify the patient.
 Patients can apply for a medicinal cannabis registry identity card after receiving certification.

 Dispensaries with a license can sell medical marijuana.
-At any given moment, patients are permitted to possess up to 2.5 ounces of cannabis flower and up to 5 grams of concentrate.
+At any given moment, patients are permitted to possess up to 2.5 ounces of cannabis flower and up to 5 grams of concentrate

 Arizona made recreational cannabis use legal for those over 21 in 2020.

-Additionally, adults are permitted to have up to 2.5 pounds of cannabis flower and up to 5 grams of concentrate in their homes.
+Adults are permitted to have up to 2.5 pounds of cannabis flower and up to 5 grams of concentrate in their homes.

 Retailers with licenses can sell cannabis for recreational use.